Spanish 21 rules & where to play online

 Online blackjack players after a new variant should look no further than Royal Vegas Casino, offering the exciting Microgaming title known as Spanish 21.
 Based loosely on blackjack, all 10s are removed, leaving a 48 deck.
 Face cards still remain, and favourable rules are introduced in order to balance the house edge.
 We take a look at the game of Spanish 21, the rules involved, and other reputable Microgaming casinos you can find the real money title at.

 You can find Spanish 21 and Spanish 21 Gold at our favourite Microgaming blackjack sites listed in our tables at the top of the page, and we particularly recommend Royal Vegas Casino – our number one site for the Microgaming exclusive catalogue.

-You can access the title by downloading the software (only available for PC users) or instantly play it via your browser (Safari, Chrome, Firefox, etc.,) and play with AUD to potentially win big.
+You can access the title by downloading the real money casino site software (only available for PC users) or instantly play it via your browser (Safari, Chrome, Firefox, etc.,) and play with AUD to potentially win big.
 We played Spanish 21 via a Samsung Galaxy Casino and had no trouble on a 4G internet connection.

 It is possible to play Spanish 21 at free play casinos which is a good way to enhance your blackjack strategy.
 Our Spanish 21 experts have done guides on everything from when to split cards in blackjack to where to sit at the table.